wxMaxima-developers/wxmaxima/info/wxmaxima.md

 * `y` is a single letter
 * `y` is an integer

-If the variable name doesn’t match these requirements it can still be declared as "to be subscripted" using the command `wxdeclare_subscript(variable_name);` or `wxdeclare_subscript([variable_name1,variable_name2,...]);` Declaring a variable as subscripted can be reverted using the following command: `wxdeclare_subscript(variable_name,false);`
+If the variable name doesn’t match these requirements, it can still be declared as "to be subscripted" using the command `wxdeclare_subscript(variable_name);` or `wxdeclare_subscript([variable_name1,variable_name2,...]);` Declaring a variable as subscripted can be reverted using the following command: `wxdeclare_subscript(variable_name,false);`

 ## User feedback in the status bar

-Long-running commands can provide user-feedback in the status bar.
+Long-running commands can provide user feedback in the status bar.
 This user feedback is replaced by any new feedback that is placed there (allowing to use it as a progress indicator) and is deleted as soon as the current command sent to _Maxima_ is finished.
 It is safe to use `wxstatusbar()` even in libraries that might be used with plain _Maxima_ (as opposed to _wxMaxima_): If _wxMaxima_ isn't present the `wxstatusbar()` command will just be left unevaluated.

 ~~~maxima
 for i:1 thru 10 do (